tucano/blender4science/course_material/Text/text.md

  * New Material TExt Mtarial
  * Shading layout and noise texture and color ramp

- Make animation transition X + scale bezier curve
+ Make animation transition X + scale bezier curve (change pivot for bezier with cursor)